Central Sulawesi: Geography

 The northern part of Central Sulawesi borders the Sulawesi Sea and Gorontalo, the eastern part is bordered by Maluku, the southern part is bordered by West Sulawesi and South Sulawesi, the southeastern part is bordered by Southeast Sulawesi, and the western part is bordered by the Makassar Strait.

 The equator that crosses the northern peninsula in Central Sulawesi makes the climate of this region tropical.
 However, it is different from Java and Bali and parts of Sumatra, the rainy season in Central Sulawesi between April and September while the dry season between October and March.
 The average rainfall ranges from 800 to 3,000 millimeters per year which includes the lowest rainfall in Indonesia.

-Temperatures range from 25 to 31 ° Celsius for terrain and beaches with a humidity level of 71 to 76%.
+Temperatures range from 25 to 31 °C for terrain and beaches with a humidity level of 71 to 76%.
 In mountainous regions temperatures can reach 16 to 22 'Celsius.

-Central Sulawesi also has several rivers, including the Lariang River as a rafting arena, Gumbasa river and Palu river.
-There is also a lake that is a tourist attraction namely Lake Poso and Lake Lindu.
+Central Sulawesi also has several rivers, including the Lariang River as a rafting arena, Gumbasa River and Palu River.
+There is also two lakes that are tourist attractions, namely Lake Poso and Lake Lindu.
 Central Sulawesi has several conservation areas such as nature reserves, wildlife reserves and protected forests that have unique flora and fauna which are also objects of research for scientists and naturalists.

-Flora and Fauna
+Flora and fauna

 Sulawesi is a unique border zone in the Asia Oceania region, where the flora and fauna differ greatly from the Asian flora and fauna that stretches across Asia with the Borneo border, also different from the Oceania flora and fauna in Australia to New Guinea and Timor.
 The virtual line that limits this zone is called the Wallace Line, while the peculiarities of flora and fauna are called Wallacea, because this theory was put forward by Alfred Wallace, a British researcher who helped find the theory of evolution with Charles Darwin.

 Sulawesi has its own flora and fauna.
-The island's unique animals are buffalo-like anoa, babirusa which are slightly hairy and have fangs in their mouths, tertiary, tonkena monkeys Sulawesi, colorful Sulawesi marsupial cuscus which are varieties of marsupials and maleo birds that lay eggs on hot sand.
+The island's unique animals are buffalo-like anoa, babirusa which are slightly hairy and have fangs in their mouths, tertiary, Tonkean monkeys, colorful Sulawesi marsupial cuscus which are varieties of marsupials and maleo birds that lay eggs on hot sand.

 Sulawesi's forest also has its own characteristics, dominated by agatis wood which is different from the Great Sunda which is dominated by areca nut (Rhododendron species).
 The variety of flora and fauna is the object of scientific research and study.
 To protect flora and fauna, national parks and nature reserves have been established such as Lore Lindu National Park, Morowali Nature Reserve, Tanjung Api Nature Reserve and finally the Bangkiriang Wildlife Reserve.